rdiff-backup/rdiff-backup/docs/api/README.md

 ## API version files

+Each version file named vXYY.md lists the objects and functions or methods defining the API interfaces for the major version X, minor version YY.
+We use an integer instead of a traditional version scheme to make comparaisons easier internally, and avoid confusion with the application's version.

-Each version file named vX.Y.md lists the objects and functions or methods defining the API interfaces.
-A basis version can be created using the script `tools/prepare_api_doc.sh` but it needs to be improved respecting the following structure:
+A basis version of the file can be created using the script `tools/prepare_api_doc.sh` but it needs to be improved manually respecting the following structure:

 * _Format_ contains changes at the communication format as a bulleted list of free text describing the changes.